 Today's proponents use mutamba in different ways to treat many ailments, including as a topical remedy for baldness.
 The FACT Net research also asserts that mutamba is still used to treat many ailments, such as colds, flu, fractures, and burns.

 While uses for the plant have been documented, they haven't been substantiated through scentific research on humans.
 Therefore, it is impossible to offer recommendations for medicinal use or dosages.

 Side Effects and Cautions

-Side effects of use may include stomach irritation.
-Because little peer-reviewed scientific human study exists about use of mutamba, it is best to talk to your primary health care provider before using it.
+Because little peer-reviewed scientific human study exists about use of mutamba, side effects have not yet been identified.
+It's is best to talk to your primary health care provider before using it.

 The Future of Treatment Could Lie in the Past

 While the use of mutamba seems promising for numerous conditions, further studies are needed to validate specific uses.
 If you're curious about the holistic health power of plants beyond mutamba, start by reading up on the advantages and disadvantages of herbal treatments.